 The ketogenic diet is a high-fat, moderate protein, low-carb diet.
 It's a diet that causes ketones to be produced by the liver, shifting the body's metabolism away from glucose and towards fat utilisation.

 The ketogenic diet is an effective weight loss tool and has been shown to improve several health conditions such Alzheimer's, Parkinson's, epilepsy and even cancer.

-The paleo / primal diet is based on the idea of eating foods our body has been used to for thousands of years of evolution, especially during the hunter-gatherer era.
+The paleo / primal diet is based on the idea of eating foods humans consumed to for thousands of years of evolution, especially during the hunter-gatherer era.
 Foods like meats, eggs, nuts & seeds and fruits & vegetables are paleo-friendly, but you should avoid grains, legumes, artificial sweeteners and processed foods.

-What's the difference between paleo & primal diet?
-Strictly speaking, a paleo diet is a diet high in protein, moderate in fat, low in carbs and does not allow dairy.
-A primal approach usually refers to diet high in fat, moderate in protein, low in carbs and allows raw full-fat dairy like butter, cream, and cheese.
+Strictly speaking, a paleo diet is high in protein, moderate in fat, low in carbs and does not allow dairy.
+A primal approach usually refers to a diet high in fat, moderate in protein, low in carbs and allows raw full-fat dairy like butter, cream, and cheese.